openstreetmap/help-website/site/content/questions/30137/mapnic-bug/index.md

 <div id="post-30145-score" class="comment-score">
 &#10;</div>
 <div class="comment-text">
-<p>Ok, there are some problems in this <a href="http://www.openstreetmap.org/#map=18/64.28096/38.07882">coordinates</a>.
+<p>Ok, there are some problems in this <a href="https://www.openstreetmap.org/#map=18/64.28096/38.07882">coordinates</a>.
 There are some relation, thats not rendered only in MAPNIC.
 Other renderer is OK.
-This is a <a href="http://help.openstreetmap.org/upfiles/map.jpg">picture</a> show relations, that's have not a visibility (pardon for my french) 8) This changes were made 7 days ago and never have been rendered.
+This is a <span>picture</span> show relations, that's have not a visibility (pardon for my french) 8) This changes were made 7 days ago and never have been rendered.
 It was a <a href="https://twitter.com/firefishy1/status/423787588659326976">system crash</a> that day.
-But this <a href="http://www.openstreetmap.org/#map=16/64.0766/38.0646">changes</a> were made yesterday have no problem.</p>
+But this <a href="https://www.openstreetmap.org/#map=16/64.0766/38.0646">changes</a> were made yesterday have no problem.</p>
 <p>PS: in that region I try to delete and draw one more time? but result was the same</p>
 </div>
 <div id="comment-30145-info" class="comment-info">